felipelaptrin/on-prem-k8s/README.md

 4) Configure Rancher Helm chart values

 If you are not using Vagrant, you will need to change the `hostname` of the `infrastructure/bootstrap/values.yaml` file to be the value of the host that will have Rancher installed.
+If you are using Vagrant, there is no need to change!

 5) Deploy using OpenTofu